cose-wg/X509/draft-ietf-cose-x509.md

 of {{RFC5280}} are also important for the correct usage of this document.

-Protecting the integrity of the x5bag, x5chain and x5t contents by placing them in the protected header bucket MAY mitigate some risks of a misbehaving certificate authority (cf. {{Section 5.1 of RFC2634}}).
+Protecting the integrity of the x5bag, x5chain and x5t contents by placing them in the protected header bucket can help mitigate some risks of a misbehaving certificate authority (cf. {{Section 5.1 of RFC2634}}).

 The security of the algorithm used for 'x5t' does not affect the security